 The article also noted that “Sterile processing failures can lead to surgical site infections, which have a 3% mortality rate and an associated annual cost of $3.3 billion.”

 Read the entire Executive Brief here: Top 10 Patient Safety Concerns 2020

 As the spotlight on reusable medical equipment such as endoscopes and surgical instruments continues to shine, hospitals and ambulatory surgical centers must continue to be vigilant in enforcing the highest standards for sterilization and high-level disinfection.
 We must make sure that team members are performing the steps of the sterilization or reprocessing cycle consistently and are documenting their findings along the way.
-If your department wants to automate the workflow and documentation process of the endoscope reprocessing cycle, consider a software system like iRIScope.
+If your department wants to automate the workflow and documentation process of the endoscope reprocessing cycle, consider an endoscope tracking system like iRIScope.
 Systems like these ensure that your staff are performing consistent, repeatable and documented steps during reprocessing.
 They also minimize manual efforts to document the process by incorporating advanced data collection technologies like RFID directly in to the workflow.